ATTENDANCE INFORMATION

 • Option 2: Phone call to school reception on 01722 335380

 Please do not reply to text messages sent via the SchoolComms system, as these responses are not monitored.
-If you need to make contact regarding a student absence, please use one of the above methods.

 Any absences which are known about in advance, such as doctor’s appointments, are to be sent to attendance@sjcs.org.uk.
 Please attach a copy of the paperwork for the appointment as soon as possible (such as hospital letter or appointment card).
 Please also clearly state what time your child will need to be signed out of school.
 All students must sign out of school at reception before leaving.